-- Will search become better because site owners are making it easier for search engines to index content?
+- Will search become better because site owners make it easier for search engines to index content?

 - Will this metadata approach benefits people who are more technically proficient and might not have any trouble implementing it, at the cost of indexing content that might be more relevant and meaningful but which doesn’t use microdata?

 I’m not sure of the answers to these questions, but I have seen several opinions expressed about them on the Web.

 Patents, Oh My!

 On the Terms of Service page at Schema.org, there’s a statement about patents that Google, Yahoo, and Microsoft might have regarding “markup of structured data.”
 Not quite sure what this means to people who might want to use the templates and formats at schema.org or build applications or tools to make it easier for others to do so.
 Here’s the statement from the page:

 Also, if the Sponsors have patent claims that are necessarily infringed by including markup of structured data in a webpage, where the markup is based on and strictly complies with the Schema, they grant an option to receive a license under reasonable and non-discriminatory terms without royalty, solely to include markup of structured data in a webpage, where the markup is based on and strictly complies with the Schema.

 Does that make it sound like there might be a problem if someone comes out with a tool to make it easier for people to use the “schemas” at schema.org?
 Honestly, I’m not sure.

 Do Google, Yahoo!, or Microsoft have any relevant patents?
 A quick search through the USPTO database tells us that they each have at least one, if not more.
-I didn’t do a comprehensive search, and each of the search engines may have pending patent applications that aren’t published yet as well.
+Unfortunately, I didn’t do a comprehensive search, and each of the search engines may have pending patent applications that aren’t published yet.